Video Tape Equipment And Restoration

 Video Tape Restoration Step 3: Noise Reduction

 Lastly, we can remove over 90% of the little speckles that we call video noise.
-This process is compute intensive and it increases the time it takes to make the target format you request by 7 times what would be normal.
-Because of this we do have to charge extra for this optional service.
+This process is compute intensive an it increases the time it takes to make the target format you request by 7 times what would be normal. because of this we do have to charge extra for this optional service.